 Rentokil specialist surveyors are experienced professionals who can identify damp problems indoors and on the exterior of your property, diagnosing the extent of the affected area, the kind of damp issue affecting your home and offer the most suitable solution to resolve it.
-Contact our team using the below contact form and a member of our property care will call you back to discuss your damp problem.
-Alternatively, take a look at our guide below to find out more about how to identify the tell-tale signs of damp.
+You can book a damp survey by clicking the button below.
+Alternatively, keep reading this page to find out more about how to identify the tell-tale signs of damp.

 Signs of damp in your property will usually occur as a result of three main problems: rising damp, penetrating damp and condensation.
 Without the right amount of experience and training it can be difficult to tell the signs of condensation, rising damp and penetrating damp apart, but it is important to recognise the difference as each needs separate treatments and solutions.

 Regardless of the root cause of damp in your property it will always be caused by excess moisture.
 Excess moisture can be caused by things like leaking pipes, absorption of ground water, rainwater ingress from faulty roofing and window frames and, the most common form of damp, condensation caused by excessive humidity.